 Board of Directors

 The River Management Society Board of Directors is comprised of the National Officers, Immediate Past President, Chapter Presidents, and Ex-officio Advisors.
-The duties of Board members are outlined in National Officer Roles and Ex-officio Advistor Statement (below).The Board of Directors manages the Society according to the terms of its Constitution and Bylaws.
-The Board conducts business during monthly conference calls and an annual meeting, consistent with its master business documents.
+The duties of Board members are outlined in National Officer Roles and Ex-officio Advisor Statement (below).The Board of Directors manages the Society according to the terms of its Constitution and Bylaws.
+The Board conducts business during monthly conference calls and an annual meeting, consistent with its Master Business Documents.

 Since its founding, the RMS Board of Directors has been served enthusiastically by individuals employed by federal agencies.
 We have also has conducted our work with federal support, and have therefore placed board ethics highest among our practices.

 On April 5, 2013, after years of diligence by our colleagues at the Ornithological Society, Wildlife Society and over two dozen other national professional organizations and support for the Office of Personnel Management, the Office of Government Ethics approved Final Rule that allows federal employees to serve on non-profit boards such as RMS.
 As of mid-May, 2013 the National Park Service has drafted a Memorandum of Understanding to be used by staff who volunteer to hold leadership positions in non-profit organizations.
 The Bureau of Land Management has distributed an Interim Memorandum of Understanding for BLM staff serving in non-profit leadership positions as well as a Temporary Approval Request and Temporary Recusal Memorandum.

 The River Management Society's members have always included federal agency professionals interested in improving their professional effectiveness by meeting with and learning from peers, and many have held leadership positions.
 We applaud the responsiveness of the agencies who have moved quickly to provide tools for employees who are leaders of boards like ours.
 We also look forward to once again inviting agency staff to serve as RMS leaders with confident commitment to both their work objectives and RMS' mission.

 The President represents the Society in external matters; coordinates and presides over Board and Executive Committee meetings; oversees or delegates supervision of paid staff; and negotiates and signs contracts and agreements on behalf of the Society.